 If we consider the aim of bloodletting practices in Chinese medicine was to temporarily etch a Taoist meditation into our body then perhaps we can come up with some alternative methodologies.
 In order to stay true to the principles of the Luo we should stick with mainly superficial methods that are considered to have an action on the Blood.
 A few obvious ones include cupping and Gua sha, which I have briefly mentioned above that were thought to move Blood by bringing it to the surface, leaving visible marks.
 I could imagine a simple but strong Luo treatment being performed by using Gua sha along the length of the Luo observing where the “Sha” came up strongest as being diagnostic of the areas where the Blood was most stagnant and a visual display of how the hidden has been made real.
 The areas of greatest Blood stagnation could then be released with plum blossoming and cupped to draw the blood out, further reinforcing the treatment with strong tactile sensations and visual symbolic release.
 At least two problems exist with this style of treatment in a modern clinic: first, Gua sha uses oil which would make the skin no longer sterile when doing the plum blossom needling and second, wet cupping requires sterilization facilities which most acupuncture clinics do not have.
 For these reasons it is probably necessary to deconstruct what the treatment is doing and attempt to preserve its integrity without compromising hygiene.
 Therefore I want to consider on some methods for those (the majority) in our image conscious culture who may find scabs, bruises and rashes undesirable.
 This may be especially important in our most emotionally unbalanced clients because marks, especially around the wrists, would be quite visible and could be interpreted as attempts at self harm with possible interventions from other healthcare professionals.

 The first of these would be Tui na techniques that move the Blood and break up Stasis.
 Of these perhaps the most powerful is Ji fa or striking techniques that immediately reminds me of a therapeutic technique known as Emotional Freedom Technique which a few clients have asked me about before.
 EFT appears to be a hodge-podge of New Age, Chinese and NLP techniques where people tap on the end points of the meridians while focusing on an affirmation.
 I would venture to suggest that this is not the same as a Tui na treatment on the Luo although both may use striking and can be used as a take home technique.
-The method of treatment I would suggest is to tweak (Che fa, essentially a kind of pinch) on the Luo point itself and then strike down the entire channel.
+The method of treatment I would suggest is to tweak (Che fa, essentially a kind of pinching grasp and twist) on the Luo point itself and then strike down the entire channel to bring redness and sensation to the channel.
 Therefore a person who is tightening their jaw, grinding their teeth and developing tension along their shoulder due to emotional pressure could be shown how to massage Pianli LI-6 and strike the entire Large Intestine Luo, from the face and jaw, down to their arm when feeling symptomatic.
 They should feel it for a time afterwards and see the blood flow if possible, in effect doing the same as a bleeding or bruising technique by bringing the channel into awareness but only for a brief time and diffusing the attentive focus from a few stagnant areas to a whole Luo channel.
 The area will most likely experience increased blood flow and develop reddened skin as it sensitises, also satisfying the the criteria of “moving Blood” and enabling the client to continue their treatment every other day as classical protocol advises.
 This can be great as an alternative to techniques that visibly bruise and may help to function as both a massage of symptoms and a visualisation of the emotional stressor draining away.
 This is quite different from EFT as the points chosen are based on observable symptoms and the treatment is aimed at relieving those symptoms along with a visualisation to help the cause behind them (and cognitive or lifestyle changes to help the causes behind that), not an attempt to condition an affirmation into a point.

 The second technique to create an invisible Luo treatment is needling.
 Cecil-Sterman (2013) is quite insistent that needling does not constitute a Luo treatment as she takes it all very literally and insists on drawing blood, usually with a lancet (p.58-59).
 I am not keen on this as it presents all kind of hygiene hazards, especially where she declares that sometimes you get more than you bargained for and describes incidents of “spraying” (p.125) that sound frankly hazardous.
 She also claims that such sprays may actually have averted a heart attack which suggests that she either has a very poor knowledge of physiology or is letting amounts of blood significant enough to lower the systemic pressure, both of which are quite worrying.
 In general I use her book as a reference guide, because it is one of the few with nice diagrams of the complement channels, and tables of the classical associations, but I take her actual writing with a large pinch of salt and use Jeffrey Yuen’s lectures for my actual treatment ideas.

 I have found that, in keeping with the idea of the Luo being superficial and visible (Ling Shu, Ch.
 39), the best way to needle is to thread it at an oblique angle just under the skin so that it is visible or palpable.
-Quite often points needled in this manner will bleed a spot or two upon withdrawal (without a risk of spraying), hopefully satisfying the purists to some degree.
+Quite often points needled in this manner will bleed a spot or two upon withdrawal (without a risk of spraying), especially if done with a fairly large gauge needle, hopefully satisfying the purists to some degree.
 More importantly, I have found that this helps with the idea running through the rest of this essay: to retain the treatment in consciousness afterwards.
 Very often needles threaded subcutaneously do remain a little sore for a day or two afterwards, probably due to the high number of nerve endings under the skin.
 This can be made even more pronounced by performing Tui na techniques such as Ji fa, striking, or Bo fa, plucking, over the skin where you feel the needle.
 I have proposed this as an alternative method of “etching” the channel into someone, through a sensation that persists with few or no visible marks.
 It has the advantage of being able to bring it into a regular treatment without having to get out special supplies.
 I should think that you could needle along the trajectory and Gua sha or plum blossom over it too to create a really strong sensation if visible marks were not a problem too.
 Just be careful of the amount of pressure applied.
 Those needles can bend pretty far before breaking but it is best to err of the side of caution.

 The next thing to consider is how to determine which Luo is affected and needs treatment.
 Luo can be either Full or Empty, which is different to the usual terms in Chinese medicine of Excess and Deficient, and to understand this it is necessary to consider their function a little.
 The Luo points are positioned above the ankles and wrists, one point proximal to the Yuan Source point, with the intention of diverting pathogenic factors from progressing along the channel.
 This is important because it allows them to catch factors may come from the external environment, entering from the distal Jing Well points and Sinews, or from internal factors such as negative emotion that can enter the primary meridian through the Yuan Source point.
 They act like a buffer, holding the problem and filling up to protect organ function until they can no longer hold any more, when they are then forced to empty back into the primary channel at the Yuan Source point of either the same meridian or the Yin/Yang elemental pair via a transverse connection.
 As these Yuan Source points are distal to the Luo of their own channel, the pathogen can theoretically be kept in a continuous loop, filling one Luo and then another, before being sent back to the Yuan Source point of the original channel and filling the original Luo again until we are able to release it back to the exterior.
 If we are not able to expel to problem, and the Luo – Yuan loop can no longer hold it, it will will start to move deeper along the primary channel.
 The first response will be to try and impede its progress by forming nodules along the primary meridian before either entering the interior through the transverse trajectory into the Yuan Source point, creating rebellious movement and Heat along the internal pathway, or being passed into the Divergent Meridian to become a chronic condition or Extraordinary Vessels, especially the Qiao mai, “motility vessels”, that determine our approach to life.